Cycling Southern Spain – Cycling, Cerveza and Siestas

 Cordoba is a city that should feature on every cycle tourist’s route, as not only is it a most bicycle friendly place, but also was the Moorish cultural epi-centre in Europe and the heady evocativeness of Arabian Nights and romantic tales still permeates its courtyard gardens.
 The medieval Jewish quarter is a maze of warm lights in an evening twilight and the 8th century Mezquita, one of the world’s most lovely places of worship, is an alluring forest of arches.
 Tour around the ancient crumbling city walls and stretch the legs beside the bubbling fountains before spending time in a cosy local tavern where bull fighting memorabilia crowds the walls.

+Granada city is beautiful as well, so if you are travelling with a "not so keen" non cyclist, that is fine, there is enough to keep them occupied here whilst you take on the Sierras.
 Likewise the bike route to Granada, the royal city of moors and medieval monarchs passes the vestiges of civilizations gone by, with Paeolithic cave homes, Roman olive groves, Arabic watchtowers and Baroque curly qued churches.
 However, the highlight for travellers, be they on two wheels or not, is the city itself, a visual treat, its snow capped Sierra Nevada back drop nestling one of the worlds most beloved palaces, the enchanting Alhambra Palace.
 Park your bike and wander its fragrant Generalife gardens and breath in the panorama vista from its balconies.
 Then stroll down and explore the pretty Cathedral area, where sun soaked squares are lined with cafes, and after all the pedalling you’ve done, allow your self to indulge in a sticky honey Arabic pastry.

 For those wanting to escape city streets, Andalusia is well equipped to cater for this and being one of the least populated areas of Spain, there are miles and miles of National parks, back roads, and bike paths.
 Cycle from Ernst Hemmingway’s muse of Ronda, a pretty white washed town perched on a prodigious gorge, through the rustic setting of the surrounding National park of the Sierra Nieves, where the pine trees whisper and the hawks swoop and dive.
 Or for thrill seekers plummet through the Coastal Range of the Sierra Tejeda plunging headlong down the winding mountain paths, and villages hugging the hillsides with the Costa Tropical and Mediterranean Sea in sight.